YU-Zhejian/yuzj_linux_workshop/Readme.md

 The Linux workshop at Zhejiang University for Year 2 \& 3 Bioinformatics BSc students.

+> Many scientists and engineers spend much of their lives writing, debugging,
+> and maintaining software, but only a handful have ever been taught how to do
+> this effectively: after a couple of introductory courses, they are left to
+> rediscover (or reinvent) the rest of programming on their own.
+The result?
+> Most spend far too much time wrestling with software, instead of doing
+> research, but have no idea how reliable or efficient their programs are.
+> -- Greg Wilson

 ## What to Prepare before the Workshop

 ### Operating System